openf1/openf1-jekyll-theme/README.md

 2. Add this line to your Jekyll's site `Gemfile`:

     ```ruby
-    gem 'openf1-jekyll-theme', :path => 'path/to/your/gem'
+    path 'path/to/your/gem' do
+      gem 'openf1-jekyll-theme'
+    end
     ```

 3. Add this line to your Jekyll's site `_config.yml`: